On this page

 What you can expect to get out of working with a financial coach

-For Waters, there are two main things that she wants people to get out of working with her: “One, the skills for managing their own finances and two, the confidence for creating the future for themselves.
+For Walters, there are two main things that she wants people to get out of working with her: “One, the skills for managing their own finances and two, the confidence for creating the future for themselves.
 A financial planner tells people what to do, where I say, let’s work out what you want to do, and I will give you the information to achieve that.
 So, it’s about knowledge and empowerment.”

 Taking a more holistic approach to finance freedom